Explanation of Cook Islands Trustee Annual Fees

 What Annual Fees Do Not Cover

-Certain services typically generate additional charges beyond annual administration fees:
+Certain services typically generate additional charges beyond annual administration fees.

-- Distributions.
 Most trustees charge separate transaction fees for processing distributions, typically $200 to $500 per distribution depending on complexity and coordination required.

-- Asset purchases and sales.
 Buying or selling trust assets usually triggers transaction fees beyond routine investment management coordination.

-- Trust amendments.
 Modifying trust deed provisions requires Cook Islands legal counsel and generates additional fees for legal work and trustee review.

-- Litigation response.
 Defending trusts against creditor challenges, responding to court orders, or coordinating with Cook Islands counsel during adversarial proceedings generates extraordinary fees beyond routine administration.

-- Complex restructuring.
 Significant changes to trust structure, transferring assets to successor trustees, or unwinding complex entity arrangements trigger additional professional fees.

-- Hourly legal or advisory work.
 Some trustee companies employ in-house lawyers and charge $300 to $500 per hour for advice or legal drafting beyond routine administration.

 Comparing Costs Across Trustees